-Lewis & Clark College proudly educates their students with a public conscience and calls itself “a residential campus with a global reach.”
-With sustainability and green living at it’s core, all three of the colleges schools, including the College of Arts and Sciences, strive to combine liberal learning with local and global collaborations in and out of the classroom.
+Lewis & Clark College proudly educate their students with a public conscience and calls itself “a residential campus with a global reach.”
+With sustainability and green living at its core, all three of the college’s schools, including the College of Arts and Sciences, strive to combine liberal learning with local and global collaborations in and out of the classroom.

 Willamette University, located in Oregon’s Willamette Valley, provides more than just a place to study among abundant beauty.
-The university is deeply committed to pursue connections between it’s location, the environment and sustainable living.
-With the 305-acre Zena Forest nearby, countless opportunities are available for students to gain hands on environmental learning, especially including the university’s specialized programs such as the sustainability management area of interest or the sustainable law certificate.
+The university is deeply committed to pursuing connections between its location, the environment, and sustainable living.
+With the 305-acre Zena Forest nearby, countless opportunities are available for students to gain hands-on environmental learning, especially including the university’s specialized programs such as the sustainability management area of interest or the sustainable law certificate.

 Top-notch sustainability programs such as the Center for Sustainability Education, Dickinson College Organic Farm, Alliance for Aquatic Resource Monitoring, and the Dickinson Energy Dashboard make Dickinson a leader in sustainable education worldwide.

-Boasting the oldest environmental studies program in the country, Middlebury College is proud to be leader in sustainable and green colleges nationwide.
-The college provides students and faculty with an atmosphere of exploratory learning which leads students to tackle and understand real-world problems while earning their degree.
+Boasting the oldest environmental studies program in the country, Middlebury College is proud to be a leader in sustainable and green colleges nationwide.
+The college provides students and faculty with an atmosphere of exploratory learning which leads students to tackle and understand real-world problems while earning their degrees.

-Offering programs in agriculture, nutrition and food safety, and the Cornell Cooperative Extension for environmental and natural resource programs, sustainability and community engagement are at the forefront of Cornell’s teachings.
-The university still follows it’s founding vision of providing a school where “any person can find instruction in any study” through robust financial aid options.
+Offering programs in agriculture, nutrition and food safety, and the Cornell Cooperative Extension for environmental and natural resource programs, sustainability, and community engagement is at the forefront of Cornell’s teachings.
+The university still follows its founding vision of providing a school where “any person can find instruction in any study” through robust financial aid options.

 Tuition: $50, 953